 - a standard level Disclosure and Barring Service (DBS) check if you've resided in the UK for more than three months.

 You'll need to make sure we receive these documents within three months of the issue dates.

 We need to know that people applying to join our register meet our health requirements to ensure they can practise safely and effectively.

 When completing your application you'll need to think about how any health conditions and/or disabilities you may have could affect your practice or place the safety of the people in your care at risk.

 - provide a self-declaration about your health and let us know about any health condition and/or disability you have which may affect your practice if you're not managing the condition appropriately

-- provide a supporting declaration about your health from a medical practitioner of a member of your employer’s occupational health department
+- provide a supporting declaration about your health from a medical practitioner of a member of your employer's occupational health department.

-You’ll be able to download and print the supporting health declaration form from NMC Online to send to the appropriate person for them to complete and send back to us.
+You can download and print the supporting health declaration form from NMC Online to send to the appropriate person for them to complete and send back to us.